Day Trading Jobs With Proprietary Trading Firms

-Day trading firms offer traders an opportunity to trade with a pool of capital rather than their own money in an arrangement that all parties can benefit from.
+Day trading firms offer traders an opportunity to trade with a pool of capital rather than their own money in an arrangement from which all parties benefit.

-Many proprietary trading firms set up a structure that allows the trader to receive a cut of the profits they generate through trades.
-This arrangement used by trading "prop firms" has the potential to be lucrative, but there steep challenges that can make it difficult to generate those profits.
+Many proprietary (i.e., prop) trading firms set up a structure that allows the trader to receive a cut of the profits they generate through trades.
+This arrangement used by prop trading firms has the potential to be lucrative, but there are steep challenges that can make it difficult to generate those profits.

 Being a Proprietary Day Trader

-Prop traders work with stocks, currencies, options, and/or futures on major global exchanges, with the express purpose of producing a profit through their trades.
-A prop day trader has no clients except for the company he or she is contracted by.
+Prop traders work with stocks, currencies, options, or futures on major global exchanges, with the express purpose of producing a profit through their trades.
+A prop day trader has no clients except for the company by which they are contracted.
 They do not engage in phone sales or cold calls with prospective customers.
 A prop trader is not a stockbroker or financial adviser and they do not care where a stock will be next week or next year.
 Their focus is on immediate trading trends.